RP 500: Basic Restorative Practices Syllabus

 If this course is a significant source of stress for you, please contact your course faculty.

 For all other areas of concern, the IIRP advises you to seek appropriate care providers and resources in your community or online.
-For more information, please refer to the Student Handbook.
+Please refer to the Student Handbook for more information about Health and Well-Being.